Zastava M76: History

 The Zastava Arms Company released the M76 in the mid-1970s.
 Since then it became the standard issue designated marksman rifle in the Serbian army and its predecessor the Yugoslav People's Army (JNA).
 It was designed to fulfill the same role as the Soviet Dragunov SVD, which was to provide a designated marksman capability to the infantry platoon.
-During the Yugoslav Wars of the 1990s, it was used by several sides; it saw action in Croatia, Bosnia, North Macedonia and Kosovo.
+During the Yugoslav Wars of the 1990s and early 2000s, it was used by several sides; it saw action in Croatia, Bosnia, Kosovo and North Macedonia.

 In Serbian service The M76 is reportedly being replaced by the Zastava M91.
 The Zastava M91 uses the 7.62×54mmR cartridge which is replacing the 7.92×57mm Mauser (M49/M75) cartridge in Serbian service.

 Design details

-The M76 is similar in concept to the Russian Dragunov SVD sniper/designated marksman rifle; a semi-automatic rifle using a full-power cartridge from a 10-round magazine.
+The M76 is similar in concept to the Soviet Dragunov SVD sniper/designated marksman rifle; a semi-automatic rifle using a full-power cartridge from a 10-round magazine.
 However, the M76 is closer to the AK-47/RPK design and Zastava's unlicensed M70 AK-derivative than the Dragunov SVD, similar to the Romanian PSL.
 Being derived from the AK design it is simple and reliable, and like other Zastava AK-derivatives it is of high-quality manufacture.
 Accuracy is typically around 1.5 MOA, which is good for a Kalashnikov design and entirely acceptable for the designated marksman role.

 ZRAK ON-M76 4× 5°10′ mounted on a Zastava M76.

 ZRAK ON-M76 4× 5°10′ reticle layout.
 The top center "chevron" (^) is used as the main aiming mark.
 The horizontal hash marks are for windage and lead corrections and can be used as mil marks for ranging as well.
 In the bottom-left corner is a stadiametric rangefinder that can be used to determine the distance from a 1.75 m tall person/object from 200 m (2) to 800 m (8).

 Rather than being a Dragunov clone, it looks more like a lengthened AK-47 with a heavier barrel, an impression strengthened by the separate stock and pistol grip rather than the Dragunov's thumbhole combination stock.
 Instead of the Dragunov's 7,62×54mmR chambering it uses the 7.92×57mm Mauser a.k.a. the 7.9mm or 8×57mm IS round.
 The Yugoslav People's Army (JNA) adopted a 7.9 mm Cartridge, Ball M49 variant, designated as M49, as infantry ammunition at the end of the 1940s and later a 7.9 mm Cartridge, Sniper, with Universal ball M75, as sniper ammunition made to tighter tolerances, designated as M75.